 What is Acoustic-Induced Vibration or AIV?

 Acoustic-Induced Vibration or AIV is a severe high-frequency vibration that the piping systems carrying vapor or gases may experience near the high pressure reducing devices.
 Due to high-pressure drops of vapor/gas services in this pressure-reducing device like a relief valve, orifice plate, control valve, depressuring valves, Choke Valve, Blow Down valve, etc a high-frequency sound wave in the range of 500–2,000 Hz is generated.
 This wave energy induces vibration (and stress) and excites the pipe wall in the circumferential direction causing radial pipe displacement and eventually acoustic fatigue failure within a very short period of time (Few minutes or hours).
-Piping components with high-stress concentration zones like pipe fittings, small-bore connections, Fabricated tee, welded pipe supports, etc are prone to such failures.
+Piping components with high-stress concentration zones like pipe fittings, small-bore connections, Fabricated tee, welded pipe supports, etc are prone to such acoustic induced vibration failures.

-Since the high viscosity of liquid or two-phase fluid dampens the circumferential pipe displacements, AIV is not a concern for such systems.
+Since the high viscosity of liquid or two-phase fluid dampens the circumferential pipe displacements, Acoustic Induced Vibration or AIV is not a concern for such systems.

 Cause of Acoustic Induced Vibration